Anatta336/netmatters-reflection/db/schema.md

 * extensionId - INTEGER
 * isDefault - BOOLEAN - true if this should be the "fallback" version of the image, should work in as many browsers as possible and provide reasonable image quality.

-## SQL to create and populate
+## SQL to create and populate with sample data
 Note that because the `post` table uses foreign key constraints, the other tables should be populated first.
 Similarly `image`, `extension`, then `imageHasExtension` should be populated before the other tables.
+Running the commands in the order listed here will satisfy foreign key constraints.

 ### Image
 ```sql